Forrester Report: The State of Conversational AI Read the report —>

 Now. you may be thinking, “That’s all well and good but I still need agents on the other side of the conversation.”
 Ah, yes but no one said they all had to be human agents.
 Remember when we mentioned chatbots before?

 The beauty of conversational commerce is the ability to automate conversations using chatbots.
-Chatbots allow brands to scale while still offering a personalized experience.
+Custom AI chatbots allow brands to scale while still offering a personalized experience.

 In our retail scenario above, a chatbot could greet the customer, ask questions to understand the customer’s intent or issue, and then present information to guide the customer along.
 For example, after collecting some information, the chatbot learns that the customer needs help with a purchase, specifically, they need to know where they can enter the promo code.